d-513/coronavirus-discord-bot/README.md

 ## .env
 You need to create a `.env` file with `token` value to run the bot.
-The token is a bot token obtained from [https://discordapp.com/developers/applications/](Discord_Developers)
+The token is a bot token obtained from [Discord Developers](https://discordapp.com/developers/applications/)
 Example:
 ```
 # .env